 “The Ten Irrefutable Laws Of Horsemanship“

 “True And Incredible Stories Of A Horse Vet” – Stories from my life as an equine veterinarian that will entertain you, have you laughing and crying, and is as real as I could make it.

 “Since The Days Of The Romans – My Journey Of Discovering A Life With Horses” – My story of becoming a veterinarian was not high school – college – vet school.
-It was a totally different route including dropping out of college 3 times and learning how to read before attending Cornell for undergraduate and veterinary school.
+Instead, it was a long and different route, including dropping out of college three times and learning how to read before attending Cornell for undergraduate and veterinary school.